gskinnerTeam/flutter-stateful-props/README.md

      myThing = addProp(ThingProp(Thing()));
  }
 ```
-Another example of inheritence in action, is our shortcut handler for Taps.
-Since these are so common, we created a dedicated mixin just for taps:
+Another example of inheritance in action, is our shortcut handler for Taps.
+Since these are so common, we created a dedicated mixin just for taps, that extends `GestureProp`:
 ```
 class TapProp extends GestureProp {
   TapProp(VoidCallback onTap) : super(onTap: onTap);

   @override
-  ChildBuilder getBuilder(ChildBuilder childBuilder) {
+  ChildBuilder getBuilder(ChildBuilder childBuilder) => super.getBuilder(childBuilder);
-    return super.getBuilder(childBuilder);
-  }
 }
 ```
 For an example of composition, you can look at the `FutureProp` (ADD LINK), which internally uses a ValueProp to track it's future: